 “A beacon of freedom arises.
 A place to speak freely and safely,” the video continues, showing the new platform.
 “Straight from the Desk of Donald J. Trump.”

-The platform feed contains some of Trump’s recent emailed blasts statements sent out over the last several weeks.
+The platform feed contains Trump’s recent statements he has sent out over an email blast in the last several weeks.

-While the platform currently does not have a “reply” feature for users to engage or post comments on Trump’s posts, it does have the ability for now in allowing users to share links of Trump’s post to their own Twitter or Facebook accounts.
+While the platform currently does not have a “reply” feature for users to engage or post comments on Trump’s posts, it does have the ability, as of now, to allow users to share the links of Trump’s post to their own Twitter or Facebook accounts.

 “This is just a one-way communication,” a source familiar with the online space told Fox News, who was first to report on Trump’s new platform.
 “This system allows Trump to communicate with his followers.”

 The new Trump site has a sign-up list for people to enter their phone numbers and email addresses to receive notification alerts when Trump posts a new message.
 It also does not appear that the site is using advertisers, but it does have a direct link for users to donate to Trump’s super PAC, “Save America.”

 On the website “About” page, it includes a statement touting Trump’s administration and a slew of mission statements, including key platform of Trump such as, “We embrace free thought, we welcome robust debate, and we are not afraid to stand up to the oppressive dictates of political correctness” as well as “We believe in FREE SPEECH and Fair Elections.
 We must ensure fair, honest, transparent, and secure elections going forward – where every LEGAL VOTE counts.”

 “Over the past four years, my administration delivered for Americans of all backgrounds like never before.
 Save America is about building on those accomplishments, supporting the brave conservatives who will define the future of the America First Movement, the future of our party, and the future of our beloved country.
 Save America is also about ensuring that we always keep America

 First, in our foreign and domestic policy,” the “About” page reads.